sandialabs/faodel/src/faodel-common/README_Common.md

     - nodeid_t: Concise id for connecting to any node in the system
     - bucket_t: Hashed value of a string, used for data namespaces
     - ResourceURL: String for referencing different system resources
+    - DirectoryInfo: Provides a way to describe info about a FAODEL resource (eg, url and info, plus any children of this resource).

 - **Configuration**: Configuration is a class for defining how to configure different components in a runtime.
 It uses a key/value